 The Care Quality Commission (CQC) make sure health and social care services provide people with safe, effective, compassionate, high-quality care and they encourage care services to improve.

 They monitor, inspect and regulate services to make sure homes meet the fundamental standards of quality and safety and they publish what they find, including performance ratings to help people choose care.
-To view CQC ratings and information about our registered care homes please see the SBC Registered Care Homes with CQC directory.
+To view CQC ratings and information about our registered care homes please see the CQC website.

 If you are over the age of 60 and you are a resident of Southend-on-Sea, you may be eligible for Sheltered Housing.